wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

       Requires: Wire stripper, small flat screwdriver (optional), yellow/green twisted CAN cable

-      .. note: The PCM is an optional component used for controlling pneumatics on the robot.
+      .. note:: The PCM is an optional component used for controlling pneumatics on the robot.
 If you are not using the PCM, wire the CAN connection directly from the roboRIO (shown in this step) to the PDP (shown in the next step).

       1. Strip ~5/16" (~8 mm) off of each of the CAN wires.
       2. Insert the wires into the appropriate CAN terminals on the roboRIO (Yellow->YEL, Green->GRN).